dieter-l-git/CJMCU-KZQ-Documentation/README.md

 There are ISP pins for use with an AVRISP mkII programmer or similar on the board, but you need to build a special adapter for this.

-You can use this as you want.
+You can use the files in this repo like you want with no warranty.
 I will be happy if you send me a postcard.
 In this case ask for my postal address via dieter-l-git(at)gmx.de.